marcelafunabashi/ADSS/README.md

 1. Change the file path to the 'Cryptocurrencies.csv' dataset within the flask_app.py code file according to your file path.
 2. Save and reload all files, so as to make sure everything is working.
 3. Access web through your PythonAnywhere site (example: http://mfunabashi.pythonanywhere.com/ )
+## Important Note:
+* An initial attempt was done to create a database through MongoDB and connect in PythonAnywhere.
+However, PythonAnywhere free accounts can only make HTTP or HTTPS connections to a specific set of whitelisted sites, and MongoDB uses its own protocol that is not HTTP/HTTPS.
+Thus, TinyDB was used as the NoSQL source.